- A film by Ben Kempas

 - Munich International Documentary Film Festival (world premiere)

-- Further festival and cinema screenings at Cinemambiente (Turin), Hazel Wolf (Seattle), Filmhouse (Edinburgh), Glasgow Film Festival, Abendzeitung Filmmatinée (Munich), D.C.
+- Further festival and cinema screenings at Cinemambiente (Turin), Hazel Wolf (Seattle), Filmhouse (Edinburgh), Glasgow Film Theatre, Abendzeitung Filmmatinée (Munich), D.C.
 Independent Film Festival (Washington), Right Livelihood Award (Stockholm)